alexchoi0/etl-router/README.md

-# ETL Router
+# Conveyor

-A distributed, high-availability ETL routing platform built in Rust.
+A distributed, high-availability Conveyor platform built in Rust.
 Route data through pipelines of sources, transforms, and sinks with automatic service discovery, backpressure handling, and Kubernetes-native deployment.

-## What is ETL Router?
+## What is Conveyor?

-ETL Router is a **control plane** for data pipelines.
-Instead of hardcoding connections between your data services, you define pipelines declaratively and ETL Router handles:
+Conveyor is a **control plane** for data pipelines.
+Instead of hardcoding connections between your data services, you define pipelines declaratively and Conveyor handles:

 - **Service Discovery** - Automatically finds and registers your gRPC services
 - **Routing** - Routes records through pipeline stages across pods